 A subfactor is an inclusion $N \subset M$ of von Neumann algebras with trivial center.
 The theory of subfactors can be thought of as a nonabelian version of Galois theory, and has had many applications in operator algebras, quantum algebra, and knot theory.
-For example, the construction of a new finite depth subfactor, as in this paper, also yields two new fusion categories (by taking the even parts) and a new $3$-dimensional TQFT (via the Ocneanu-Turaev-Viro construction).
+For example, the construction of a new finite depth subfactor, as in this paper, also yields two new fusion categories (by taking the even parts) and a new $3$-dimensional TQFT (via the Ocneanu-Turaev-Viro construction \cite{MR1191386, MR1317353,MR0281657}).

 A subfactor $N \subset M$ has three key invariants.
-From strongest to weakest, they are: the standard invariant (which captures all information about bimodules over $M$ and $N$), the principal and dual principal graphs (which together describe the fusion rules for these basic bimodules), and the index (which is a real number measuring the ``size'' of the basic bimodules).
+From strongest to weakest, they are: the standard invariant (which captures all information about ``basic'' bimodules over $M$ and $N$), the principal and dual principal graphs (which together describe the fusion rules for these basic bimodules), and the index (which is a real number measuring the ``size'' of the basic bimodules).
 We will use the axiomatization of the standard invariant as a subfactor planar algebra, which is due to Jones \cite{math.QA/9909027}.
 Other axiomatizations include Ocneanu's paragroups \cite{MR996454} and Popa's $\lambda$-lattices \cite{MR1334479}.
-(For readers more familiar with tensor categories, these three approaches are analogous to the diagram calculus \cite{MR1686423, MR1091619, MR1113284}, basic $6j$ symbols \cite[Chapter 5]{MR1292673}, and towers of endomorphism algebras \cite{MR951511}, respectively.)
-In the case of finite index subfactors of the hyperfinite $II_1$ factor, the subfactor can be reconstructed uniquely from its standard invariant \cite{MR1055708}.
+(For readers more familiar with tensor categories, these three approaches are analogous to the diagram calculus \cite{MR0281657, MR1091619, MR1113284}, basic $6j$ symbols \cite[Chapter 5]{MR1292673}, and towers of endomorphism algebras \cite{MR951511}, respectively.)
+The standard invariant is a complete invariant of amenable subfactors of the hyperfinite $II_1$ factor \cite{MR1055708, MR1278111}.